-- Pour 10 cups of water into a large pot and add the sugar, soy sauce, and salt.
+- Pour 2 cups of water into a saucepan and add the sugar, soy sauce, salt and bicarb soda.

 - Cook over medium heat until the sugar has dissolved.

-- Remove from the heat and add the black soybeans (kuromame).
+- Remove from the heat and while the sauce is hot, add the black soybeans (kuromame).
 Put a lid on and leave for 7-8 hours or overnight.

-- Take the lid off and bring the soaked beans to boil over high heat.
+- Next day, Take the lid off and bring the soaked beans to boil over high heat.

 - When scum starts to form on the top, turn the heat to low and remove the scum from the top with a ladle.

 - After removing all the scum, turn the heat to high, add a half cup of water and bring to boil.

 - Turn the heat down to low and remove the scum again from the top.